-In the wake of the country’s 2001 economic collapse, unemployed Argentinian factory workers rewrite the rules of engagement with bosses and come up with a new model for social battle in “The Take."
+In the wake of the country’s 2001 economic collapse, unemployed Argentinian factory workers rewrite the rules of engagement with bosses and come up with a new model for social battle in “The Take.”
+Verite political docu by Canadian TV journo Avi Lewis and Naomi Klein makes its points effectively, but could have benefited from a burst of creativity.
 Video, fest and specialized tube slots beckon, with minor niche theatrical prospects possible.

 Shot over eight months with help from a group of activists, docu chronicles how the millions of casualties of Argentina’s brutal free-market policies have started to form co-ops and take over idle, rusting factories to make them productive again.
 Pic reps a fascinating piece of political filmmaking, despite being hampered by a flat made-for-TV feel.